-The Lee Elementary Library Media Center (LMC) is a fully-automated resource base for all students and staff members.
-The LMC is staffed by Kellie Vaughan, our full-time library media specialist, and Lisa Syler, a full-time paraprofessional, to assist students and staff members.
-Students visit the center weekly as part of their special areas time or they may come on a pass when they need more books.
+The Alexander Elementary Library Media Center (LMC) is a fully-automated resource base for all students and staff members.
+The LMC is staffed by Kellie Vaughan, our full-time library media specialist, and Marlene Faria, a full-time paraprofessional, to assist students and staff members.
+Students visit the center weekly as part of their special areas time, in the mornings at 7:15 or when they come on a pass to exchange their books.
 While in the library, students check out books, conduct research, participate in centers, read quietly and work on special projects.
 Classes also have literacy lessons, library skills lessons, and lessons that help the students to learn about the various skills and technologies that support information access and evaluation.
-At Lee Elementary, reading builds "Leeders!"

-All stakeholders of Lee Elementary will become responsible digital citizens who use technology safely, effectively, ethically, and respectfully.
+All stakeholders of Alexander Elementary will become responsible digital citizens who use technology safely, effectively, ethically, and respectfully.

-The collection boasts in excess of 19, 929 items including books, video tapes, audio cassettes, CD-ROM's, online resources, kits and periodicals.
-This averages out to 33 items per student, which exceeds the TEA standard of 18 items per student for a rating of "recognized."
+The collection boasts in excess of 19, 929 items including books, video tapes, CD-ROM's, online resources, kits, professional materials and periodicals.
+This averages out to 32 items per student, which exceeds the TEA standard of 18 items per student for a rating of "recognized."

 If you like the Tumblebook of the day, check out more Tumblebooks and FollettShelf eBooks on the eBooks link on the left side of this page!